 1930 – 1941

 The changes affected the font: bold ones are now used instead of bold glyphs.
-The term with the slogan has slightly decreased, as well as the designation of cents.
+The term with the slogan has slightly decreased, as has the designation of cents.
 The background turned jet black.

 1941 – 1950

 The center lettering font has become more accurate.
 The background looked like an orange brick wall.
 The “TRADE MARK” superscript disappeared, and the word “DRINK” was moved to upper case.
-The brand’s new slogan was in the horizontal strip: “GOOD FOR LIFE!” black color.
+The brand’s new slogan was “GOOD FOR LIFE!” in black on the horizontal strip.
 The main text elements have been repainted in white.

 1950 – 1958

-In the mid-1950s, there was a wordmark without a dot after “Dr.” Firstly, it helped the manufacturer avoid legal problems because the buyers were sure that the abbreviation for the word “doctor” indicates the drink’s medicinal properties.
+In the mid-1950s, there was a wordmark without a dot after “Dr.” Firstly, it helped the manufacturer avoid legal problems because the buyers were sure that the abbreviation for the word “doctor” indicated the drink’s medicinal properties.
 Secondly, simplifying the logo made the image less cluttered than it used to be.
-The red “DR PEPPER” lettering was straightforward, and even bold italics didn’t make things worse.
+The red “DR PEPPER” lettering was straightforward, and even bold italics didn’t worsen things.
 But we cannot say that the point has completely disappeared: in memory of it, the designers decorated both letters “r” with small circles at the top.

 1958 – 1971